jennifer-ryan/data-set-simulation/README.md

 - **exercise_cals:** estimated calories burned by the particular exercise performed.
 - **cals_out:** estimated total number of calories burned based on the sum of tdee and exercise_cals.
 - **cal_dif:** the difference between cals_in and cals_out.
-- **gain_or_loss:** the weight loss or gain for the day based on the sum of cals_dif and a random positive of negative value.
+- **gain_or_loss:** the weight loss or gain for the day based on the sum of cals_dif and a random positive or negative value.
 - **weight:** the weight recorded when stepping on the scale.
 - **bmi:** body mass index.

 Research was conducted on each variable to make them as closely representative of reality as possible.
-To avoid making the weight-loss results too predictive, values were randomly manipulated to account for realistic fluctuations.
-The dataset is built upon throughout the jupyter notebook and available in its entirety towards the end of the project.
-Some distribution plots and basic descriptive statistics are used to demonstrate the patterns created.
+To avoid making the weight-loss results too predictable, values were randomly manipulated to account for realistic fluctuations.
+The dataset is built piece by piece throughout and available in its entirety towards the end of the project.
+Some distribution plots and basic descriptive statistics are used to demonstrate the patterns I attempted to create.